Plumbing Services in Atlanta, Georgia

 Atlanta receives over 50 inches of rainfall annually, with intense summer thunderstorms and tropical weather events.
 Hurricane Helene in September 2024 dumped a record 11.12 inches in 48 hours — the highest on record.
 These deluges overwhelm aging stormwater systems and cause sewer backups through floor drains, especially in older neighborhoods with combined sewer lines.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Atlanta plumbing pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Atlanta plumbing provider.

 Locate your main water shut-off valve — in Atlanta homes, it's typically in the basement, crawl space, or near the front of the house.
 Turn it clockwise until fully closed.
 If you can't find it, shut off at the meter box near the street using a meter key.